Skip to Content

 5. Casa Batllo

-Casa Batllo is considered one of Gaudi’s masterpieces, and one of the most iconic buildings in Barcelona, making it also one of the most Instagrammable places in Barcelona.
+Casa Batllo is considered one of Gaudi’s masterpieces, and one of the most iconic buildings in Barcelona.

 In 1904, the famous architect was commissioned to remodel an existing building on Passeig de Gracia by the Batllo family, one of the most prominent families in Barcelona at the time.
 Originally, the building was set to be demolished and rebuilt, but was ruled out.